Director

 Dr. Joshua Rash, PhD, RPsych

-Biography: Dr. Rash an Associate Professor in the Dept. of Psychology at Memorial University of Newfoundland, Director of the Memorial University of Newfoundland – Behavioural Medicine Centre (MUN-BMC), and Senior Research Fellow at the Duke University Center for Health Policy and Inequalities Research (CHPIR).
+Biography: Dr. Rash a Professor in the Dept. of Psychology at Memorial University of Newfoundland, Director of the Memorial University of Newfoundland – Behavioural Medicine Centre (MUN-BMC), and Senior Research Fellow at the Duke University Center for Health Policy and Inequalities Research (CHPIR).
 He is a Clinical, Health and Rehabilitation Psychologist registered in the province of NL with expertise in behavioural medicine, health behaviour change, chronic disease management, and cardiovascular psychophysiology.
 Dr. Rash has significant experience conducting multi-site, pragmatic clinical trials that involve pharmacological and behavioural interventions.
 His expertise is highly sought out in chronic pain management, weight management, stress management, motivating health behaviour change, treatment of insomnia, and cardiovascular psychophysiology.
 Dr. Rash has had the privilege of working with provincial governments and not for profit organizations (e.g., Salvation Army; Pain Canada; Stepped Care Solutions) and mentorship networks (e.g., Atlantic Mentorship Network – Pain & Addictions; AMN-P&A) to transform healthcare delivery.

 Funding: Research conducted at the MUN-BMC has received generous financial support from the following organizations: Canadian Institutes of Health Research (CIHR); Duke University Endowment Fund; Memorial University of Newfoundland; Northern Ontario Academic Medicine Association (NOAMA); Substance Use and Addictions Program of Canada (SUAP); The Ottawa Hospital Academic Medicine Organization (TOHAMO); University of Calgary Clinical Research Fund